bvanderhoof/gist-embed/README.md

 - This starts webpack with a local web server and hot reloading
 - navigate to http://localhost:8080/test.html
 - webpack serves the compiled TypeScript `index.ts` to `/index.js` when in development mode

+## Committing

+- `npm run prod` to create a new gist-embed.min.js file
+- Update the README with the new jsdelivr script based on new version bump
+- Husky, a git hook tool, will automatically lint and run prettier when you `git commit`

 # FAQ